kba/awesome-ocr/README.md

 * [pytesseract](https://github.com/madmaze/pytesseract) - A Python wrapper for Google Tesseract.
 * [pyocr](https://github.com/jflesch/pyocr) - A Python wrapper for Tesseract and Cuneiform.
 * [ocrodjvu](https://github.com/jwilk/ocrodjvu) - A library and standalone tool for doing OCR on DjVu documents, wrapping Cuneiform, gocr, ocrad, ocropus and tesseract
+* [tesserocr](https://github.com/sirfz/tesserocr) - A Python wrapper for the tesseract-ocr API

 #### Javascript